rstms/ezpasslookup/README.md

 is used to build and deploy the function to AWS Lambda.
 Due to the size of the binaries, Lambda deployment requires an S3 bucket.

+The project has been developed and tested with Python 3

 AWS Authentication
 ------------------